How to Grow and Care for Moss Rose (Portulaca)

 Also commonly called Portulaca, this tough, yet pretty little plant, needs

 little moisture to thrive and bloom.
-And, it grows well in heat, too.
+It grows well in mid-summer's heat,

 Native to South America, Moss Rose, or Portulaca, is a hardy annual.
 It produces